 We felt quite tired after just doing the beginner course, and one of the advanced courses.
 It is quite unbelievable how much of a workout all the balancing on wires and logs is!

-This restaurant was featured on the Food Network’s “You Gotta Eat Here” in 2016, and was voted winner of Best Burgers in Canada, by Canadian Living Magazine in 2017.
+Olympus Burger was featured on Food Network’s “You Gotta Eat Here” in 2016, and was voted winner of Best Burgers in Canada, by Canadian Living Magazine in 2017.

 We ended up ordering from the secret menu for some adventurous toss up along with delicious milk shakes to go with our awesome burgers.